Kyrgyzstan on edge of chaos after opposition storms government buildings | Politics

 Opposition groups also freed Almazbek Atambayev, a former president jailed on corruption charges after falling out with Jeenbekov.
 Atambayev was not named to any role, however, and Jeenbekov showed no immediate signs of relinquishing power.
 The central election commission said it had annulled the results of the election and a new one would be called shortly.

-The Russian embassy to Kyrgyzstan said it supported resolving the situation in the country through legal means while ensuring stability and people's safety.
+The Russian embassy said it supported resolving the situation in the country through legal means while ensuring stability and people's safety.
 CONTESTED VOTE

-Trouble erupted on Monday after police used teargas and water cannon to disperse thousands of people demanding the results of the parliamentary election be annulled.
+Trouble erupted on Monday after police used teargas and water cannon to disperse thousands of people demanding the election be annulled.
 Western observers said the election, which appeared to have handed most seats to two establishment parties supporting closer links between the former Soviet republic and Russia, had been marred by vote buying.

 One of the parties was close to Jeenbekov, who insisted in an interview with the BBC on Tuesday night that he remained the legitimate president and that it was his job to consolidate the positions of various factions through negotiations.
 As well as storming the White House, which houses both the president and parliament, protesters took over several other buildings, including the mayor's office.